jingmouren/gitlab_in-silico-public_charlie/README.md

 - Invest in companies that have negative expected return based on your inputs.
 In other words, it won't let you go short,
 - Invest in companies that do not have a downside.
-If a company truly didn't have a downside, you should lever up infinitely and put all your assets into this company, which is usually not a good idea unless you have a founder-like insight into a fairly predictable business,
+If a company truly didn't have a downside, you should lever up infinitely and put all your assets into it, which is usually not a good idea unless you have a founder-like insight into a fairly predictable business, in which case you don't need Epictetus,
-- Use leverage, because you shouldn't be in a hurry to get rich, although the purely mathematical solution would oftentimes imply use of leverage.
+- Use leverage, because you shouldn't be in a hurry to get rich, although purely mathematical solution would oftentimes imply use of leverage.

-### Assumptions
+### Disclaimer

+Calculating intrinsic value of a company is more of an art than science, especially for a high-quality, growth businesses within your circle of competence.
+And according to Charlie Munger, Warren Buffett, Monish Pabrai and the like, one should focus precisely on getting such great businesses for a fair price.
+That means that you shouldn't take what Epictetus says at face value, and you should probably use his guidance infrequently.

-During the mathematical derivation of the problem (optimizing long-term growth rate), an assumption that the number of similar bets with similar outcomes is very high (tends to infinity).
-I don't have a hard mathematical proof that this is completely ok for a focused investment strategy, although I feel confident it is iff one considers the following margins of safety:
+During the mathematical derivation of the problem (optimizing long-term growth rate), an assumption is made that the number of similar bets with similar outcomes is very high (tends to infinity).
+I don't have a hard mathematical proof that this is completely ok for a focused investment strategy, although I feel confident it is ok iff one considers the following margins of safety:
 1. No shorting allowed,
 2. No use of leverage allowed,
 3. No companies without at least one downside scenario are allowed,